-Welcome to the sleep clinic at Birmingham Heartlands Hospital
+Birmingham Heartlands Hospital

-The clinic looks after a full range of sleep disorders.
-Many of our patients have problems with their breathing during sleep such as obstructive sleep apnoea (OSA) but the clinic also specialises in narcolepsy, restless legs/periodic limb movements, insomnia, circadian rhythm disorders and sleep behaviour disorders such as sleepwalking.
+The Clinic looks after a full range of sleep disorders.
+Many of our patients have problems with their breathing during sleep such as obstructive sleep apnoea (OSA) but the Clinic also specialises in narcolepsy, restless legs/periodic limb movements, insomnia, circadian rhythm disorders and sleep behaviour disorders such as sleepwalking.

-Birmingham Heartlands is a teaching hospital and there will often be medical students attending the clinic.
+Birmingham Heartlands is a teaching hospital and there will often be medical students attending the Clinic.
 You will always be asked whether you mind having students observing during your consultation, and whilst we are very grateful for your support in helping educate future generations of doctors we fully understand if you choose that they should not be present.